-How to Separate First and Last Name from Full Name in Excel
+How to Separate First Name and Last Name from Full Name in Excel

-Many of my clients have spreadsheets in which a person’s full name is entered into a single cell.
-What’s needed is a way to separate the first part of the name into one cell and the last part into another cell.
+Many of my clients had spreadsheets in which a person's full name was entered into a single cell.
+What was needed was a way to separate the first part of the name into one cell and the last part into another cell.

 Separating Out First Names